- What kinds of cases does Legal Aid handle?

 - What if Legal Aid can’t take my case?

-We provide services exclusively in civil (non-criminal) matters.
-Because we do not have the resources to handle every eligible client’s case, our staff must choose those cases in which our representation will have a significant impact on the client.
+We offer services only in civil (non-criminal) matters.
+We do not have the resources to handle every eligible client’s case.
+Our staff must choose those cases in which our help will have a significant impact on the client.

 Our main practice areas are: